- Business and Employment

 Discovering the Truth in an Exit Interview

-Distorted Exit Interview Information
+Can Exit Interview Information be Distorted?

 Of course where there are reasons for lying in an exit interview there are also reasons for telling the truth.
 It may be that the exit interviewee has a genuine compassion for the organisation or has a number of friends who remain working there and he or she can contribute to positive organisational change by telling the truth and providing the company with an insight into the problems that exist.
 However this level of honesty would only likely be displayed if the exit interviewee perceived that their comments would actually be valued by the organisation.